-Countless studies have shown that exercise in fact reduces fatigue.
+A number of studies have shown that exercise in fact reduces fatigue.
 Rather than totally skipping exercise, incorporate strategies to make sure moving is a priority.
-Try doing a shorter workout, or something less strenuous than you usually would, like a yoga class or even just a 20 minute walk.
-It can work to your advantage if you can get your workout done in the morning, and give you a burst of energy for the day!
-It’s too easy at the end of the day to put exercise on tomorrow’s ‘to do list’.
-However if you really are too tired, don’t feel guilty, take a rest day and recharge your batteries!
+Try doing a shorter workout, or something less strenuous that you usually would, like a yoga class or even just a 20 minute walk.

 If you want to step it up a notch whilst you’re on your walk, you can make the most of your own body weight, and outdoor workout stations, or even picnic benches which are great for bodyweight exercises such as push ups, step ups and tricep dips, to name a few.